dermasmid/python-exterminator/README.md

 Exterminator().globally()

-# that's it! now every exception that is not handled will be looged
+# that's it! now every exception that is not handled will be logged
 ```

 ## Important Note